 This is an excerpt from Chapter 13 of 'Anorexia and other eating disorders – how to help your child eat well and be well'

-How can you speak with your child so that you can guide them through the toughest challenges, give them support, and help them thrive?
-I guide you through principles of compassionate communication.
+A guide to compassionate communication, to help you guide your child through the toughest challenges and help them thrive.
 And because you need to be effective and powerful, and because you are a role-model for your child, I also show you how self-compassion works.
 If you are fearful about what to say, if your child’s emotions – and your own – are all over the place, this chapter will help you be the confident, courageous and resilient parent your child needs.

 So far I’ve concentrated on practical aspects of the illness and its treatment.
 To be successful, we also have to regulate our emotions and speak skillfully.
 We know that it’s unproductive to shout or blame or criticise.
 We don’t want to be so fearful; we don’t want to walk on eggshells.
 It’s hard to be at our best, when we are anxious for our children and when they resist us with all their might.
 This chapter aims to make things a lot easier for you.